loolaz/redis-mutex-semaphore/README.md

 ```

-result object contains value, the number of waiting, the number of observing
+Result object contains value, the number of waiting, the number of observing
 - for mutex, value is mutex_id
 - for semaphore, value is current semaphore count